USUSOC/ususoc.github.io/_pages/about.md

 ## Activities

-Here in S.O.C., we participate in many activities each semester (yes, including the Summer semester).
+Here in The S.O.C., we participate in many activities each semester (yes, including the Summer semester).
 This upcoming academic year, we plan to participate in the National Cyber League, HTB University CTF, have various in-house competitions, hear from distinguished guest speakers from all over the US, have career-building nights, and much more.

 ## Who Can Participate?